eps1lon/poe-db/README.md

    `yarn run db:build`

+## enironment variables
+The following variables have to be set as environment variables in order to authenticate to the database:
+- `POEDB_HOST`
+- `POEDB_USER` needs the following privileges
+  - drop/create host wide for `db:create`, `db:drop`
+  - all read/write privileges for the specified db
+- `POEDB_PW`
+- `POEDB_DB`

 ## dev environment
 The repository should contain the latest models.
 If they are out of date the package contains scripts to generate new ones.
 To do so run the following